jespiron/11785-final-project/README.md

 After merging the PR, clean up your branch locally and remotely.
 1. Locally: `git branch -D your-nickname/name-of-change`
 2. Remotely: deleted automatically since "Automatically delete head branches" is enabled.
 If it doesn't work, can delete manually by clicking the trash icon next to your branch.

-**Where to open PR from?**

-If you're making a change that's not related to model training, can make a branch on this repo and open a PR.

-If you're contributing a model, please fork this repo and open a PR from your fork.

 **Set up:**
 1. Fork this repository